USDA FoodKeeper – Cold Storage Guidelines

 To check if refrigerated, unopened egg substitute liquid has spoiled, look for any changes in color, such as discoloration or a cloudy appearance.
 Additionally, give it a sniff for any sour or off odors.
 Lastly, if the texture seems slimy or lumpy instead of smooth, it may be best to discard it.

 Egg Substitute Liquid Sold Refrigerated Unopened Package may carry risks of salmonella contamination, especially if not stored properly.
-To prevent foodborne illness, ensure refrigeration at or below 40°F (4°C) and never consume if the product has expired.
+To reduce the risk of foodborne illness, ensure refrigeration at or below 40°F (4°C) and never consume if the product has expired.
 High-risk scenarios include leaving the package at room temperature for extended periods or using cracked/opened containers.

 For optimal storage, keep Egg Substitute Liquid refrigerated and tightly sealed to prevent contamination and maintain quality.
 Shake well before use and avoid exposing the product to direct sunlight or heat sources.
 To extend shelf life, consider transferring any unused portion to an airtight container for better preservation.